-Primary schoolers use familiar tools and technology to produce a desired result or to solve a specific problem.
+use familiar tools and technology to produce a desired result or to solve a specific problem.
 They identify which tools can best help save time, solve a problem or increase enjoyment.

-PRIMARY Benchmark 5 Benchmark 6 Benchmark 7 Benchmark 8 Experiments with simple technology to solve problems or accomplish tasks.
-Uses familiar tools and technology to produce a desired result or solve a specific problem.
+PRIMA ARY

+Benchmark 7 Benchmark 8

 Experiments with familiar and unfamiliar tools and technology to achieve a variety of results.
 Identifies which tools can best help save time, solve a problem or increase enjoyment.